 Energy Efficiency Standards

-Ohio requires that electric utilities file an annual Long Term Forecast Report.
+Ohio requires that electric utilities file an annual Electric Utility Forecast Report.
 This report includes a resource plan that includes a 10-year long-term forecast of energy needs and a discussion of how demand-side programs can help meet those needs.

 Rate Structures & Incentives

-The Public Utility Commission of Ohio (PUCO) rules allow utilities to submit a request for rate adjustment for cost recovery, lost revenue recovery and shared savings mechanisms as part of their program plan, subject to annual reconciliation.
-Mechanisms for cost-recovery are approved on a case-by-case basis.
+HB6 eliminated cost recovery for electric energy efficiency.
+The standing Public Utility Commission of Ohio (PUCO) rules allowed utilities to submit a request for rate adjustment for cost recovery, lost revenue recovery and shared savings mechanisms as part of their program plan, subject to annual reconciliation.
+Mechanisms for cost-recovery were approved on a case-by-case basis.
+It remains to be seen how new enabling legislation may allow future cost-recovery.

 Lost Revenue Recovery

-Rules allow utilities to submit a request for a shared savings incentive as part of their program plan, subject to annual reconciliation.
-Utility shared savings incentive mechanisms are approved on a case-by-case basis.
+Existing PUCO rules allowed utilities to submit a request for a shared savings incentive as part of their program plan, subject to annual reconciliation.
+As with the other legs of the energy efficiency business model for utilities, what incentives are available for utilities will depend on what is enabled by new legislation.

-Utilities in Ohio are required to use the Total Resource Cost Test (TRC) for evaluating the cost-effectiveness of energy efficiency programs for their program planning efforts.
-Additional tests, primarily the Program Administrator Cost Test (PACT), are used by utilities in their program evaluation, but the TRC is the only test required by the rules.
+Utilities in Ohio previously used a Total Resource Cost Test (TRC) for evaluating the cost-effectiveness of energy efficiency programs for program plans as well as considering other tests such as a Program Administrator Cost Test (PACT) in program evaluation.

 Net vs. Gross

-Ohio utilities report gross energy savings; they do not have a requirement for measuring free-ridership or spillover effects.
+Ohio utilities have traditionally reported gross energy savings, without a requirement for measuring free-ridership or spillover effects.

 Technical Resource Manual